H1dd3n00b/SubHound/README.md

 8) Follow the script instructions, your terminal screen will be cleared occassionnally, this is intended...
 9) Script takes about 1-5 minutes to complete
 10) ENJOY!

+COMMON ISSUES:
+You won't be able to open all found subdomains in firefox if you are running the script as sudo.
+To fix this, just copy the SubHound.sh script to anywhere (for example your Desktop) and run it normally (not as sudo) from there.
+If crt.ch outputs 0 subdomains found, try running the script again after a few minutes.